Menu

 Missing Towers?

-2. Cinderella Castle has a total of 27 towers (numbered 1 to 29).
-Tower numbers 13 and 17 were omitted during construction as they were not easily visible from anywhere in the park, partly obstructed by other Fantasyland buildings.
+2. Cinderella Castle has 27 towers (numbered 1 to 29).
+Tower numbers 13 and 17 were omitted during construction as they were not easily visible anywhere in the park, partly obstructed by other Fantasyland buildings.
 The tower housing the clock is number 10, the tallest is number 20, and number 23 stands as the other golden-roofed tower.
-In 2015, an additional four turrets were added to Cinderella Castle, enhancing its picturesque panorama.
+In 2015, four turrets were added to Cinderella Castle, enhancing its picturesque panorama.

 3. Unlike the drawbridge at Sleeping Beauty Castle in Disneyland Park, Cinderella Castle’s drawbridge is purely ornamental and cannot be raised.

-4. Herbert Ryman, the chief designer, drew inspiration from Versailles, Fontainbleau, the chateaux of Chambord and Chaumont, and even the Tyn Church in Prague.
+4. Herbert Ryman, the chief designer, drew inspiration from Versailles, Fontainebleau, the chateaux of Chambord and Chaumont, and even the Tyn Church in Prague.

 Made with Steel and Concrete